rkillickdev/plan-it-go/README.md

 A Product Backlog milestone was created on GitHub to establish a 'single authoritative source of work'.
 I initially moved all user stories to the backlog before they were allocated to sprints.
 The product backlog was refined throughout the course of development with user stories reprioritised as the project evolved.

 Timeboxing was used throughout the development of the project.
 Week long 'sprints' (otherwise referred to as iterations) were defined using Milestones on Github.
-User stories from the product backlog were then allocated to a sprint following the principles of moSCow prioritisation.
-Each user story was assigned a label specifying "Must Have", "Could Have" or "Should Have" to indicate expecation of its completion.
+User stories from the product backlog were then allocated to a sprint following the principles of MoSCoW prioritisation.
+Each user story was assigned a label specifying "Must Have", "Could Have" or "Should Have" to indicate expectation of its completion.
 Stories were then tackled according to level of priority.
 When defining prioritisation levels for each user story in a sprint, I was mindful that the percentage of "Must Haves" should 'not exceed 60% of the overall effort planned for the iteration'.
 A 20% contingency of "Could Haves" was set, therefore leaving the remaining 20% for "Should Haves".
 If it was clear that a user story would not be completed in the current sprint, it was labelled as "Won't Have" and returned to the Product Backlog.
-This was then allocated to a future sprint with a highter prioritisation level.
+This was then allocated to a future sprint with a higher prioritisation level.

 Throughout the development process, I used a kanban board to provide up to date information about the status of progress for each iteration.
 The board was created and managed using GitHub Projects and can be viewed [here](https://github.com/users/rkillickdev/projects/4).